 We recommend partners build their own interfaces requiring the customers to provide the values.
 Notifications help prevent failures if this step is skipped.

-Both the environmentvariabledefinition and environmentvariablevalue entities are user or team owned.
+Both the environmentvariabledefinition and environmentvariablevalue tables are user or team owned.
 When creating an application that uses environment variables, be sure to assign users the appropriate level of permission.
-More information: Security in Common Data Service.
+More information: Security in Dataverse.

 - Caching.
 Plugins will need to run a query to fetch the values.

-- Canvas apps and flows can consume environment variables just like entity record data.
+- Canvas apps and flows can consume environment variables just like table row data.

 - Azure Key Vault integration for secret management.
 Currently environment variables should'nt be used to store secure data such as passwords and keys.